hlysllrs/dock-it-api/README.md

     PORT=3000
     SECRET_KEY=<insert-secret-code-here>
     ```
-    *Please note: The information inside angled brackets `< >` should be replaced with your information.
-The final MongoDB connection string and secret code will not contain any angled brackets.*
+    <sup>*Please note: The information inside angled brackets `< >` should be replaced with your information.
+The final MongoDB connection string and secret code will not contain any angled brackets.*</sup>
 ## Usage

 ### Starting the App in Dev Mode
-To start the app in development mode, enter the following command into the VS Code Terminal.
+To start the app in development mode, enter the following command into the VS Code Terminal:
 ```
 npm run dev
 ```